facebook/flow/website/en/docs/_install/compiler-babel.md

 {{include.install_command}} babel-cli babel-preset-flow
 ```

+Note that if you're already using `babel-preset-react`, you don't also
+need `babel-preset-flow`, since the Flow preset is included in the React preset.

 Next you need to create a `.babelrc` file at the root of your project with
 `"flow"` in your `"presets"`.